Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Technical Appendix

-As shown in Figure \ref{example}b, we extend a binary classification scenario to a multi-class case.
-Without loss of generality, we employ polar coordinates and ensure that $\mu$ corresponds to the scale of a vector, while the direction of each vector lies between zero and ${2\pi j \over C}$ with respect to their label $j$.
+\textbf{B-1.
+Proof of Lemma 4.3 [Multi-class, signed GCN]} As shown in Figure \ref{example}b, we extend a binary classification scenario to a multi-class case.
+Without loss of generality, we employ spherical coordinates and ensure that $\mu$ corresponds to the scale of a vector, while the direction of each vector lies between zero and $\phi, \theta$ concerning their features.
 Here, we assume the label is $y_i=0$.
-For simplicity, we replace $(\mu,\theta=0)$ as $k$ and $(\mu,\theta'\neq\theta)$ as $k'$, respectively.
+For simplicity, we replace $(\mu,\phi=\pi/2,\theta=0)$ as $k$ and $(\mu,\phi',\theta')$ as $k'$, respectively.
 Though $k'$ comprises multiple distributions that are proportional to the number of classes, their aggregation always satisfies $|k'_{aggr}| \leq \mu$ since the summation of coefficients ($1-b_i$) is lower than 1 and $|k'| \leq \mu$.
 Referring to Fig. \ref{example}c, we can see that ${k_1+k_2 \over 2}\leq \mu$ given $b_1=b_2=0.5$, where the aggregation of neighbors always lies in $\mu$.
 Thus, for brevity, we indicate $k'_{aggr}$ as $k'$ here.
-Now, we can retrieve the expectation ($h_i$) of signed GCN as follows:
+Now, we can retrieve the expectation ($h_i$) as follows: